 Macros that represent checkboxes return a value of T if the box is selected.
 Otherwise the value is empty.

 This table lists a small number of project field substitution macros.
-See the Learn more section for tables listing groups of type-specific macros.
+Type-specific macros are listed in the subtopics of this Field Substitution Macros section.

 Project Macros